rsmith-nl/scripts/README.rst

 This is a collection of small utilities that I've written over the years.
 Some of them are simple front-ends for a utility with some standard options, to save me from having to recall the options every time I need them.

+Given that there are a number of different programs in this repository, releases or packages for this repo should not be expected.
+Just clone the repo or download the zipfile from the ``main`` branch.

 Another portion are basically Python_ front-ends to run a utility in parallel on different files.